draeger-lab/SABINE/README.md

 The key features of gene-regulatory networks are the interconnections between specific transcription factors (TF) and cis-regulatory elements of the DNA.
 These connections function as an interface between signaling pathways and the regulation of gene expression.
 After decades of intensive research effort only a small fraction of these connections is known.
 A major and labour-intensive part of this effort is the characterization of the DNA-binding specificity of TFs whose DNA-binding domain enables the specific recognition of short DNA motives in the promoter region of their proximal target genes.

-The stand-alone application SABINE predicts the binding specificity of eucaryotic transcription factors (TF), based on various features extracted from their annotated protein sequences.
+The stand-alone application SABINE predicts the binding specificity of eukaryotic transcription factors (TF), based on various features extracted from their annotated protein sequences.
 The predicted DNA motif is reported as a position frequency matrix (PFM) which is a commonly used format to represent transcription factor binding specificities.
 In a nutshell, SABINE adopts support vector regression (SVR) models to identify TFs with annotated PFMs that exhibit highly similar binding specificities as the factor of your interest.
 The PFMs of these functionally similar factors are filtered for outliers and subsequently merged to generate a consensus PFM which is in turn transferred to the factor under study.

 To further increase our knowledge about the specific interactions between TFs and cis-regulatory elements, we designed an algorithm which allows for predicting the binding specificity of transcription factors with high accuracy.
 Apparently, the protein sequence and structure of the DNA-binding domain determines its function, which is the molecular recognition and binding to a defined set of DNA motives.
 Thus we approach to estimate the binding specificity of TFs based on structural, physicochemical and properties of their DNA-binding domains.
 Employing support vector regression we estimate the similarity of the binding specificities of two TFs based on diverse features incorporating domain sequence similarity, secondary structure and phylogenetic distance.
 This approach provides a quantitative measure for the functional similarity of two factors and enables the transfer of DNA-binding specificity data with low error.